Every business at some point will want to advertise.

 Back in ancient times, marketers hardly had a choice if they wanted to promote their products or services.
 Traditional options such as TV, radio, print, or display advertising are often too expensive.
 Thus, smaller businesses had to rely on positive reviews and word-of-mouth while they scrape enough funds for real publicity.

-Adwords and AdSense by Google has become a complementary parts of Google’s advertising program.
+Adwords and AdSense by Google have become complementary parts of Google’s advertising program.

 AdWords is a program designed FOR BUSINESSES or called as Advertisers so they can create and control their own ads.
 These are displayed on Google search results (SERP), partner websites with AdSense, or the Google Display network.
 You can opt to pay based on per thousand impressions on your ad (known as CPM) OR per click (more commonly called CPC).